tcae/CryptoTimeSeries/strategies.md

 General thoughts:

 - Problem: what to label as a trade signal, i.e. what is a noteworthy deviation from a trend that is worth to signal a trade?
   - An option is to label everything that has a future gain or loss above a threshold.
-This will result in relatively poor classifers because it takes some time before a trend is established as such and distinguidhed from noise.
+This will result in relatively poor classifers because it takes some time before a trend is established as such and distinguished from noise.
 Hm, that can be mitigated by setting the threshold high enough (e.g. 5% while 1% should be already profitable)- the advantage that labelling remains straightforward.
   - To address noise, signals labels may only be sent after a number of samples in the same direction and then still exceeding a gain/loss threshold.
 That can be achieved by using a regression window of x minutes.
 - Follow trends: when is a trend broken?
 One may consider trend stability a criteria (less volatility but reliability in direction) versus a trend with high volatilty to catch extrema for trading and assume that the trend repairs a missed extreme.
 Trend reversal detection is crucial.
   - a trend is considered broken when the regression gradient changes sign but this should be detected earlier.